RavensbourneWebMedia/Digital_Advertising/sessions/03/README.md

 Let's see some past student examples :)

 Now let's make our own...
 Are you familiar with Indesign?
 You are going to need to learn for your FMP report.

+We could use a template within indesign to start this part of the project?

 <!---